New and Improved Bounds for Markov Paging: Introduction

 \begin{theorem} The dominating distribution algorithm suffers at most 2 times more cache misses in expectation compared to the optimal online algorithm in the Markov Paging model. \end{theorem} In fact, as mentioned in \cite{lund1994ip}, our guarantee for the performance of the dominating distribution algorithm holds more generally for \textit{pairwise-predictive} distributions.
 These are distributions for which one can compute any time, for any pair of pages $p$ and $q$ in the cache, the probability that $p$ is next requested before $q$ in the future (conditioned on the most recent request).

-While the dominating distribution algorithm is a randomized algorithm, \cite{lund1994ip} also propose and study a simple deterministic algorithm for the Markov Paging model, known as the median algorithm.
-On any cache miss, the median algorithm evicts the page in cache that has the largest median time at which it is requested next. \cite{lund1994ip} show that the median algorithm suffers at most 5 times more cache misses in expectation than the optimal online algorithm---to the best of our knowledge, this is the state of the art for deterministic algorithms.
-As an additional convenient consequence of our improved analysis, we are also able to improve the performance guarantee for the median algorithm.
+While the dominating distribution algorithm is a randomized algorithm, \cite{lund1994ip} also propose a simple deterministic algorithm for paging, known as the median algorithm.
+On any cache miss, the median algorithm evicts the page in cache that has the largest median time at which it is requested next. \cite{lund1994ip} derive a guarantee for this algorithm in a slightly more restrictive setting than that of Markov paging; namely, the distribution of page requests is such that the inter-arrival times of different pages are independent.
+Under this assumption, \cite{lund1994ip} show that the median algorithm suffers at most 5 times more cache misses in expectation than the optimal online algorithm---to the best of our knowledge, this is the state of the art for deterministic algorithms in this setting.
+As a convenient consequence of our improved analysis, we can also improve this guarantee for the median algorithm.

-\begin{theorem} The median algorithm suffers at most 4 times more cache misses in expectation compared to the optimal online algorithm in the Markov Paging model. \end{theorem}
+\begin{theorem} The median algorithm suffers at most 4 times more cache misses in expectation compared to the optimal online algorithm in the distributional paging model with independent inter-arrival page request times.\footnote{The guarantee for the median algorithm in \cite{lund1994ip} only holds under the additional assumption of independent, inter-arrival page times.
+In a previous version of this manuscript, we mistakenly reported that the guarantee holds in the more general Markov paging model.} \end{theorem}

 Given the improved performance guarantee in \Cref{thm:dominating-distribution-improved-bound}, one can ask: is this the best bound that we can show for the dominating distribution algorithm?
 Or is there hope to show that it is \textit{the} optimal online algorithm?
 A detail here is that the dominating distribution algorithm is defined as any algorithm satisfying a specific property (see \eqref{eqn:dominating-distribution-property}); in particular, there can exist different dominating distribution algorithms.
 Our upper bound (\Cref{thm:dominating-distribution-improved-bound}) holds uniformly for \textit{all} dominating distribution algorithms.
 However, our next theorem shows a lower bound that at least one of these is significantly suboptimal.